dagfinnr/perl-extract-method/README.md

   extracted method always returns the variable.
 This is only necessary if the variable has been assigned to inside the extracted method (or if it's a hash or array that's not a reference and its contents have been changed), and that probably does not happen often.
+UPDATE: this is now fixed in the case of scalars.
 * Possible collisions with variable names when referencing and dereferencing arrays and hashes.
 I chose not to create cryptic names for the references.
   It's more readable, but unsafe.